0xtal4/buffer-overflow-exercises/README.md

    0x0804884a <+71>:    call   0x8048620 <_ZStrsIcSt11char_traitsIcEERSt13basic_istreamIT_T0_ES6_PS3_@plt>
    0x0804884f <+76>:    add    esp,0x10
 ```
-^ calling istream function that gets our input and put it into eax(which points to address on the stack)
+^ calling istream function that gets our input and puts it into eax (which points to address on the stack)
 ```assembly
    0x08048858 <+85>:    push   eax
    0x08048859 <+86>:    call   0x804876b <_Z5loginPc>